On iterates of rational functions with maximal number of critical values: Decompositions of iterates of rational functions

 \subsection{Conditions for reducibility of $H(x)-F(y)=0$}

-The reducibility problem for algebraic curves $h_{H,F}$ has a long story and is not solved yet in its full generality (see \cite{fc} for an introduction to the topic).
-In this section, we consider a very particular case of this problem, which is related to the subject of this paper and can be handled without using serious group theoretic methods.
+The problem of finding conditions under which the algebraic curve $h_{H,F}$ is reducible, the so-called Davenport-Lewis-Schinzel problem, has a long story and is not solved yet in its full generality (see \cite{fc} for an introduction to the topic).
+In this section, we consider a very particular case of this problem (Theorem \ref{go} below), which is related to the subject of this paper and can be handled without using serious group theoretic methods.
+The reader interested in these methods is referred to the recent paper \cite{nef2}, where a significant progress has been made in the polynomial case, and the bibliography therein.

 Let $F$ be a rational function of degree $m\geq 2$, and $U\subset \C\P^1$ a simply connected domain containing no critical values of $F$.
 Then in $U$ there exist $m=\deg F$ different branches of the algebraic function $F^{-1}(z)$.
 We will denote these branches by small letters $f_1,f_2,\dots ,f_m.$